-Culture shock is a big part of the expat experience.
-Moving to a new country means that expats need to form new routines in an unfamiliar place, where what is usually taken for granted becomes completely unfamiliar.
+Culture shock is an extricable part of the expat experience.
+Moving to a new country means expats may have to form new routines and habits in unfamiliar places.

 Language barrier in Malta

 How expats approach the language barrier in Malta depends on their expectations.
-Since English is widely spoken, most expats don’t learn to speak Maltese, and get through their daily business without much trouble.
-However, this often means that they don't make local friends and spend most of their time with other expats.
+Since most people in Malta speak English, most expats do not learn Maltese and get through their daily business without much trouble.
+However, this often means they don't make local friends and spend most of their time with other expats.

-Expats who value integrating into their surroundings should make some effort to learn Maltese.
-The language stems from Arabic, uses a Latin alphabet and borrows words from European languages, reflecting the archipelago’s interesting history.
-A few basic phrases can go a long way to bridging cultural differences and endearing expats to their hosts.
+Expats who value integrating into their new community should learn some Maltese.
+The language stems from Arabic, uses a Latin alphabet and borrows words from European languages, particularly Sicilian Italian, reflecting the island country's interesting history.
+A few basic phrases can go a long way towards bridging cultural differences.

 Religion in Malta

-Roman Catholicism is the state religion in Malta and the foundation for many of its customs.
-The most important dates on the Maltese social calendar are Catholic festivals and saints’ feast days, which are celebrated on a large scale.
+Roman Catholicism is the state religion in Malta and is the foundation for many of its customs.
+The most important and celebrated dates on the Maltese social calendar are the Catholic festivals and saints’ feast days.

 Time in Malta

-Many of the expats living in Malta are retired and attracted by the idea of living life at a slower pace.
-While this sounds easy enough, recent retirees and expats who come for work might take a while to adjust.
+Many of the expats living in Malta are retirees attracted to the idea of living a slow-paced life.
+While this sounds easy enough, it might take a while to adjust to time in Malta.

 People do not mind taking their time perusing the stores of specialised traders to get their groceries, so there aren't many supermarkets.
 Siestas are common among smaller businesses, with many staying open later.
 The general service can seem slow-moving, which may be frustrating for some expats.